 This tensor variable behaves like any other created tensor variable, and may be deactivated via the Feature Detail Editor (Variables) dialog.

-Thresholding

-Separation/Attachment lines may be filtered out according to the settings of a threshold variable, value, and relational operator (see Access below for details).
+Thresholding Separation/Attachment lines may be filtered out according to the settings of a threshold variable, value, and relational operator (see Access below for details).
 Most active variables can be used as threshold variables.
 Thresholding was implemented to help the user to filter-out, or view portions of the line segments according to variable values.
 When separation and attachment line parts are Created/Updated, the scalar variable "fx_sep_att_strength" is created to help you threshold unwanted core segments according to these scalar values.
 Note: This scalar variable is currently set to the vorticity magnitude scalar, until a better thresholding variable can be identified.
 Since it has been observed that the current implementation of this algorithm may produce additional lines that are not separation or attachment lines, the need for a filtering mechanism that filters out segments according to different variables arose and had been provided via thresholding options.

-Algorithms

-Currently, separation and attachment lines are calculated according to the phaseplane algorithm presented by Kenwright (see References below).
+Algorithms Currently, separation and attachment lines are calculated according to the phase- plane algorithm presented by Kenwright (see References below).
 This algorithm detects both closed and open separation.
 Closed separation lines originate and terminate at critical points.
 Whereas open separation lines do not need to start or end at critical points.
 This technique is linear and nodal.
 That is, 2D elements are decomposed into triangles, and then closed-form equations are solved to determine the velocity gradient tensor values for eigen-analysis at the nodes.
 Also, any variables with values at element centers are averaged to element nodes before processing.

-Please refer to the following references for more detailed explanations of pertinent concepts and algorithms.

-J. Helman, L. Hesselink "Visualizing Vector Field Topology in Fluid Flows", IEEE CG&A, May 1991

-D. Kenwright, "Automatic Detection of Open and Closed Separation and Attachment Lines", IEEE Visualization '98, 1998, pp. 151-158

-R. Haimes and D. Kenwright, "On the Velocity Gradient Tensor and Fluid Feature Extraction", AIAA-99-3288, Jan.
-1999, pp. 315-324

-S. Kenwright, C. Henze, C. Levit, "Feature Extraction of Separations and Attachment Liens", IEEE TVCG, Apr.-Jun.
-1999, pp. 135-144

-R. Peikert, M. Roth, "The 'Parallel Vectors' Operator - a vector field visualization primitive", IEEE Visualization '99, 1999

-D. Kenwright, T. Sandstrom, GEL, NASA Ames Research Center, 1999

-R. Haimes, D. Kenwright, The Fluid Extraction Tool Kit, Massachusetts Institute of Technology, 2000
+Note: All fx parts(vortex cores, shock surfaces, and separation and attachment lines) do not update variables computed after the fact.
+If you want to display a particular variable on these part, the variable must be computed prior to the creation of the fx part.
+References Please refer to the following references for more detailed explanations of pertinent concepts and algorithms.
+J. Helman, L. Hesselink "Visualizing Vector Field Topology in Fluid Flows", IEEE CG&A, May 1991 D. Kenwright, "Automatic Detection of Open and Closed Separation and Attachment Lines", IEEE Visualization '98, 1998, pp. 151-158 R. Haimes and D. Kenwright, "On the Velocity Gradient Tensor and Fluid Feature Extraction", AIAA-99-3288, Jan.
+1999, pp. 315-324 S. Kenwright, C. Henze, C. Levit, "Feature Extraction of Separations and Attachment Liens", IEEE TVCG, AprJun.
+1999, pp. 135-144 R. Peikert, M. Roth, "The 'Parallel Vectors' Operator - a vector field visualization primitive", IEEE Visualization ' 99, 1999 D. Kenwright, T. Sandstrom, GEL, NASA Ames Research Center, 1999 R. Haimes, D. Kenwright, The Fluid Extraction Tool Kit, Massachusetts Institute of Technology, 2000

-Clicking once on the Separation and Attachment Lines Create/Update Icon opens the Separation and Attachment Lines Editor in the Quick Interaction Area which is used to both create and update (make changes to) the separation and attachment line parts.
+Clicking once on the Separation and Attachment Lines Create/Update Icon opens Access the Separation and Attachment Lines Editor in the Quick Interaction Area which is used to both create and update (make changes to) the separation and attachment line parts.

-Figure 7-104 Separation/Attachment Lines Create/Update Icon
+Figure 7-92 Separation/Attachment Lines Create/Update Icon